 I recently completed a content moderation system for an enterprise social media platform.
 It would be understatement to say some of its users have incompatible worldviews.

-Over the last two years, I built an industry-killer: an AI-powered platform for high-quality article generation.
+Over the last two years, I built either an "industry-killer" or "cool toy": an AI-powered platform for high-quality article generation.
 The "Eureka!" moment wasn't discovering that Generative AI can be used to do this.
-It was realizing that the REAL problem is creating editin...
+It was realizing that the REAL pro...

 In November 2024, the CEO of a global digital advertising company called me about a problem potentially costing his firm millions: lost Requests For Proposal (RFP).